-CINCINNATI – Benchmark Digital Partners, a leading provider of cloud-based EHS, Sustainability & Environmental, Social and Governance (ESG) software solutions, recently convened its seventh Sustainability & ESG Collaboration Forum session, where guest presenters, Mardi McBrien and Dr. Stephanie Hime, discussed the importance of syncing ESG sustainability standards to ensure companies, consumers, and investors are able to accurately compare enterprise sustainability efforts and results.
+CINCINNATI – Benchmark Gensuite®, provider of the industry-leading platform of digital Environmental, Health, & Safety & Sustainability solutions recently convened its seventh Sustainability & ESG Collaboration Forum session, where guest presenters, Mardi McBrien and Dr. Stephanie Hime, discussed the importance of syncing ESG sustainability standards to ensure companies, consumers, and investors are able to accurately compare enterprise sustainability efforts and results.

 Topics included nonbinding disclosure frameworks and the importance of their alignment with new and emerging regulatory frameworks in the E.U., U.K. and U.S. With the launch of the IFRS S1 and S2 due at the end of Q2 2023, event discussions also touched upon how the new disclosures will be mandatory, yet largely align with both the GRI and TCFD.